lhuanyu/GPTMessage/README.md

 To start drawing, simply send a message beginning with "Draw".
 For example, you could say `Draw a close-up, studio photographic portrait of a curious-looking blue British Shorthair cat`.

+`Draw something` is a hardcoded prompt.
+However, when Smart Mode is enabled, ChatGPT will classify your prompt and select the most appropriate model to handle it.
+Therefore, you could ask, `Can you assist me in creating a close-up, studio photographic portrait of a curious-looking blue British Shorthair cat?`.

 ## Prompts

 Default prompts come from **[Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)**.